pkellner/pluralsight-react-working-with-data/README.md

 That will launch the web server on port 3000 where you can browser to it at the url: `http://localhost:3000`

+> **Note:** This is an important note that you should not overlook.
+Starting with module 3, clip 120 (/m3/clip-120/package.json) we have a dependency on sqlite.
+In order to initialize the sqlite database the easiest thing you can do is at a terminal prompt type:

+`npm run resetdb`

+That will create the database and populate it with some initial data.

 ## Repo or Course Issues